Anvi1/GitRepoSearch/git-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the responsive application.
+Works for small, medium, large and xl screens.
+React-bootstrap is used to develop this application in responsive manner.

 ## Installations